 In fact, the platform’s popularity has continued to grow steadily in the small-to-medium (SMB) and larger business sectors.
 Meanwhile, Google Cloud is also one of the top three players in the cloud market.

-Here’s our list of the eight best Google Cloud Monitoring tools:
+Here’s our list of the eight best Google cloud monitoring tools:

 - Datadog Google Cloud Platform A monitoring and administration tool for complex cloud platforms and which is also able to integrate well with Google Cloud services.
 An ideal tool for collaboration among a business’ teams.